chadananda/st-dev/src/content/courses/quddusi-hague.md

 ```
 Retreat Address: 1999 Ridge Rd, North San Juan, CA 95960
  Contact Kaathlyn Connor at (530) 777 8275, operations@firm-foundation.org
- Arrive: Friday evening, the 31st of July for dinner and orientation
+ Arrive: Friday evening, the 3rd of July for dinner and orientation
- Depart: Monday morning, the 3rd of August after dawn-prayers and breakfast
+ Depart: Monday morning, the 6th of July after dawn-prayers and breakfast
 ```

 <br>

 ![book cover](/courses/sours-without-syllable.jpg#floater2)

-Michael Sours will be presenting on the strange assumptions which rise from a distinctly Christian "New Atheism" and the implications of Baha'u'llah's assertion of two distinct types of knowledge from the Kitáb-i-Íqán.
+Dr Sima Quddusi will present on the Tablets to The Hague sent by 'Abdu'l-Baha (1919, 1920)

 ###  Dr. Sours is the author of numerous books exploring Interfaith topics and Bilical teachings